manifold-systems/manifold/docs/manifold-templates.md

 There are two templates in the `resources` directory: `views/Index.html.mtl` and `views/layouts/DefaultLayout.html.mtl`.
 Here the code references the `Index` template directly as a Java class.
-This is a powerful aspect of ManTL -- the compiler verifies your links are never broken and you can fully leverage the strength of IntelliJ for deterministic code completion, usage searching, refactoring, navigation, incremental compilation, hot swap, etc.
+This is a powerful aspect of ManTL -- the compiler verifies your links are never broken and you can fully leverage the strength of IntelliJ for deterministic code completion, usage searching, refactoring, navigation, incremental compilation, and hot swap.

-> Note the code takes advantage of the _type-safe_ parameters available in ManTL and no "TemplateEngine" is needed.
+> Note the code takes advantage of the _type-safe_ parameters available in ManTL and no Spark "TemplateEngine" is needed.

 <a id="spark-template" class="toc_anchor"></a>